machayes00/Group1-Battleship/documentation/README.txt

 3. Any issues/bugs that need to be addressed still
 4. A list of all the files in the repository (?)

-so far just 3 files, Battleship-G1.py, README.txt and Credits.txt
+so far just 4 files, Battleship-G1.py, README.txt, License,
+and Credits.txt

 ______________________________________